 The New York City Council passed an ordinance requiring all establishments which house animals for twenty-four hours to be equipped with automatic sprinkler systems in August 2015.
 It is time for New York State to do the same.

 The Committee on Animals and the Law supports this bill, and it also respectfully suggests that several modifications will enhance the bill, and ensure better compliance.
 First, the exemption from this bill for pet dealers operating in residentially zoned property should be eliminated.
 Secondly, New York State's spectrum of vastly differing municipalities, from urban, to suburban, to rural, to agricultural, may have varying water systems which will impact water supply.
 Thus, there may be areas in which it is not possible for a building owner to hook up automatic sprinklers from the municipal water supply.
 This potential issue is not presently recognized in the bill, but it should be taken into account, perhaps by exempting buildings located in municipalities in which automatic sprinkler systems cannot be hooked up to the municipal water supply from that particular requirement (and only that requirement) of the bill.
-Finally, the bill requires owners of existing buildings to retrofit those buildings will impose construction burdens upon the owners of existing buildings, the time period allowed for doing so should take that difficulty into account and be extended to at least three years.
+Finally, the bill requires owners of existing buildings to retrofit those buildings with the required equipment within one year of the effective date.
+Because retrofitting buildings will impose construction burdens upon the owners of existing buildings, the time period allowed for doing so should take that difficulty into account and be extended to at least three years.